Marie-Elsa Roche Bragg

 For many years Marie-Elsa has written articles, pieces for BBC Radio 4 and taught Mysticism, inner development and Theology.
 She is also co-president of ‘Words By The Water’ Keswick Literary festival.

-Marie-Elsa’s first novel ‘Towards Mellbreak’ was published by Chatto and Windus on 6th April 2017.
-Her second book ‘Sleeping Letters’ was published by Chatto and Windus on 28 November 2019.
+Marie-Elsa’s first novel ‘Towards Mellbreak’ was published by Chatto and Windus.
+Her second book ‘Sleeping Letters’ was also published by Chatto and Windus.
+She has broadcast many ‘Thought For The Day’ monologues for BBC Radio 4, one of which is in a book ‘Thought For The Day’ by Christine Morgan.